 Editor's Note:

-a) As of 2010, the Netherlands Antilles no longer exists as such.
+a) Since 2010, the Netherlands Antilles no longer exists as such.
 Curaçao is now autonomous, but there's still Dutch influence. b) The currency is the Netherlands Antillean guilder (florin), but the dollar is widely accepted. c) The local languages are Dutch and Papiamentu (Curaçao creole), but almost everyone speaks English and Spanish.

 Getting There: Flights on American and JetBlue from the USA; KLM from Europe.